• Skip to primary navigation

 Mother’s Day Afternoon Tea

-My favourite tradition for special days with Mom or my girlfriends is Afternoon Tea.
+My favourite tradition for special days with Mom or my girlfriends is Afternoon Tea, and remember it is called Afternoon Tea, not High Tea.
 It is really easy to do.

 Afternoon tea is simply a pot of tea and